-Measure Target Description: Increase customers by 2.5% each year to 4,063 by 6/30/08 and 4,164 by 6/30/09.
+Measure Target Description: Increase customers by 2.5% each year

 Data Source and Calculation: Data is collected and entered into the Library database and READS systems.
 A comparison of the number of registered users between current and previous year yields the percentage of change.